obonaventure/cnp3/book/network/network.rst

 .. [#flifetimebgp] The TCP connections used to support BGP sessions are typically established.
 They are rarely released, except if the corresponding peering link fails or one of the endpoints crashes or needs to be rebooted.

 .. [#fdefaultkeepalive] The 90 seconds default is the default delay recommended by :rfc:`4271`.
 However, two BGP peers can negotiate a different timer during the establishment of a BGP session.
 Using a too small interval to detect BGP session failures is not recommended.
 BFD [KW2009]_ can be used to replace BGP's KEEPALIVE mechanism if fast detection of interdomain link failures is required.

+.. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses. `This is called `nexthop-self`.
+See e.g. [WMS2004]_ for additional details.

+.. [#frr] Using a full-mesh of iBGP sessions is suitable in small networks.
+However, this solution does not scale in large networks containing hundreds or more routers since :math:`O(n^2)` iBGP sessions must be established.
+Large domains use either Route Reflection :rfc:`4456` or confederations :rfc:`5065` to scale their iBGP, but this goes beyond this introduction.

+.. [#fbgpmulti] Some BGP implementations can be configured to install several routes towards a single prefix in their FIB for load-balancing purposes.
+However, this goes beyond this introduction to BGP.

+.. [#fmed] The MED attribute can be used on `customer->provider` peering relationships upon request of the customer.
+On `shared-cost` peering relationship, the MED attribute is only enabled when there is a explicit agreement between the two peers.

 .. include:: ../links.rst